DataDog/integrations-extras/logstash/README.md

 ## Compatibility

 The Logstash check is compatible with Logstash 5.6 and possible earlier versions.
-Currently it does not support the new pipelines metrics in Logstash 6.0 yet.
+It does not support the new pipelines metrics in Logstash 6.0.

 ## Data Collected
 ### Metrics